egorbronnikov/egorbronnikov.github.io/_pages/namesake.md

 nav: false
 ---

-People who you might be looking for and who are not me:
+People whom you might be searching for and who are not me:

 &#x2022; Egor Bronnikov, [a software engineer and a recent graduate of St. Petersburg State University of Economics](https://github.com/endygamedev);